©copyright 2013 The Brochs of Coigach Limited, All Rights Reserved

 The view out of Scàl's Broch's kitchen, with Gille Buidhe's Broch in the background.

-The Brochs of Coigach are featured in Vernon's 100 BEST GUIDE to self catering in Scotland
+The Brochs of Coigach are featured in Vernon's 100 BEST GUIDE to self-catering in Scotland self catering in Scotland

 Each Broch offers unsurpassed views through huge panoramic windows.